-Undergraduate students can only be hired at an hourly rate + 9% fringes.
-Master's level graduate students can be paid either at an hourly rate + 9% fringes or through a Graduate Assistantship which includes a stipend + 9% fringes and tuition and fee remission.
-PhD students cannot be hired hourly and must be compensated in the form of a GA-ship.
-Postdoctoral associates are not students and should be budgeted as 12-month employees instead.
+Undergraduate students can only be hired at an hourly rate.
+Master's level graduate students can be paid at either an hourly rate or through a 9-month Graduate Assistantship stipend.
+PhD students cannot be hired hourly and must be compensated in the form of a 12-month Graduate Assistantship.
+If a GA will not work the full year/semester on the project, both the stipend and tuition/fees should be prorated appropriately.

+Postdoctoral associates are not students and must be budgeted as 12-month employees instead.